 Change does occur by chance.
 Having a readiness for it, on the other hand, requires an eagerness to be fit for the job.
 Hitting a search engine with the phrase “Theory of Change,” you get something like the mosaic below.
 My favorite is the Theory of Change website from ActKnowledge and their offer of certification and use of their TOCO software.

 Feedback is a response, reaction, or comment when you ask people for one.
 It is best when it is immediate, given freely, and on occasion fearlessly.
-The emphasis on this first creates an understanding of changes in behavior in people’s education as it deepens knowledge in organizations.
+The emphasis on this first creates an understanding of behavior changes in people’s education as it deepens knowledge in organizations.
 My experience has taught me that mission statements (i.e., uprooting poverty, ending the conflict, improving health) should be avoided until the power of evaluation is firm and established.
 These pools use feedback systems as basic as students working individually, pooling ideas in small groups.
-Structure from various institutional evaluation program sources is available for use and essential to the discovery and implementation of common standards.
+Structure from various institutional evaluation sources is available for use and essential to discovering and implementing standards.

 In the three mission statement examples above, we can see the importance of these attainment measures.
 Uprooting poverty became a central component of the Civil Rights Movement.
 Along with the idea of ending sexual/racial conflict, the rise of Me Too and Black Lives Matter are building institutional coalitions for transformative change.
 Finally, the idea of improving the health of Americans due to a pandemic put a spotlight on the reluctance (perhaps denial) to examine structural inequality, social and economic conflict, and the health of people as the same.